 Conclusion

 In this article, you learned about connecting Marketo with PostgreSQL.
-Marketo is mainly used by medium-sized companies that help them simplify lead management, email marketing, consumer marketing, mobile marketing, and more.
+Marketo is mainly used by medium-sized companies to help them simplify lead management, email marketing, consumer marketing, mobile marketing, and more.

 Hevo offers a No-code Data Pipeline that can automate your data transfer process, hence allowing you to focus on other aspects of your business like Analytics, Marketing, Customer Management, etc.